abinit/abinit/doc/tutorial/paral_gspw.md

 ## 6 The KGB parallelization

+!!! note
+    For this part, a cluster was used and therefore the timing for `tgspw_03.abi` is different than the previous run in the previous section.
+    **Use the same cluster to run `tgspw_03.abi` and the following run.**

 Up to now, we only performed a "GB" parallelization, using 2 levels (bands and/or FFT).
 If the system has more than 1 *k-point*, one can add a third level of parallelization and perform a full "KBG" parallelization.
 There is no difficulty in